gvwilson/sensibleadventures/princess-bear/middle.md

 slightly---it went deeper without any resistance.
 When he tried to raise it again, it simply wouldn't come up.

-"What's going on?" he asked, suddenly more afraid than he had been during the battle.
+"What's going on?" he asked, suddenly almost afraid as he had been during the battle.

-The sergeant scowled.
-"We're in the Blight, that's what," he said.
-"Sometimes a stream is just a stream, and sometimes it's a live thing that'll pounce on you like that tiger your brother has, and sometimes..."
+The sergeant raised his battle mask and scowled at the stream as if it were a new recruit who had just tripped over his own bootlaces.
+"I've seen this before, Your Highness.
+It comes along by patches here and there.
+Sometimes the water is just water, and sometimes..."
 He pointed at the canteen.
-"Sometimes it's greedy."
+"Sometimes it plays games like that."

-"I could have put my hand in there," the prince whispered.
+The prince swallowed.
+"I could have put my hand in there."

-"You could have," the sergeant agreed.
-"But you wouldn't ever have taken it out again.
+"Yes, Your Highness, You could have," the sergeant agreed.
+"But you wouldn't ever have taken it out again 'til whatever it is let you.
 You'll probably want to stay out from under those as well," he added, pointing at the trees up ahead.
-"They might not be as smart as the ones around Lake Ormadine, but they can be meaner than wolverines."
+"They might not be as smart as the ones close along by Fast Lake, but they can be as mean as wolverines."

-He winced suddenly as Bucket shifted her weight.
-"Is there anything we can do for your leg?" the prince asked, not caring that his voice broke.
+He winced suddenly as his horse shifted her weight.
+"Is there anything we can do for your leg?" the prince asked.
 "Manpa showed me how to make a splint."

-The sergeant nodded, swallowing another pained grunt.
-"We'll cut your tent poles in thirds," he said.
+The sergeant nodded.
+"We can cut my tent poles in thirds," he said.
 "And then we'll follow this stream.
 I think that way is east---the Trout's off there somewhere.
-If we can make it that far, we can get a raft to take us back up to Apple Bridge."
+If we can make it along by that far, we can get a raft to take us back up to Apple Bridge."

-The prince noticed that the sergeant said 'if', not 'when', but didn't comment.
-Instead, he wrestled his pack off Bucket's back, then took a hatchet from one of the saddle bags.
-The tent poles did double duty as braces for the pack.
-It took him a moment to untie the straps that held them in place, and then a few moments longer to cut them to length.
+The prince noticed that the sergeant said "if", not "when", but didn't comment.
+Instead, he slid the bamboo tent poles out of the canvas sleeve on the horse's back and started cutting them to length with his sword.

 That done, he helped Sergeant Gyalpa get down onto the ground.
-The sergeant had to lie down on top of Bucket, then swing his good leg over her back and slid down into Prince Thokmay's arms, trying as he did so to keep his good leg underneath him.
-Bucket whinnied, but did not step away, as the sergeant first sat, and then lay down, on the ground beside her.
-"Just---just straighten it at the knee," the sergeant gasped.
+The sergeant had to lie flat in the saddle, then swing his good leg over the horse's back and slide down into Prince Thokmay's arms, trying as he did so to keep his good leg underneath him.
+The horse whinnied as the sergeant lowered himself to the ground.
+"Just straighten it at the knee, Your Highness," the sergeant said through gritted teeth.
 "Yes, like that.
 Good jo-aagh.
-No, no, it's all right.
-It's all right.
+No, no, it's all right, it's all right.
 Try again.
 Use your weight.
 Urgh.
 Harder.
 No, go on, it's going to hurt either way, you might as well---urrrggh."
 Sergeant Gyalpa clenched his fists so tightly that the prince heard one of the joints crack.

-"All right, all right," the sergeant gasped a moment later.
-"That's straight enough.
-Put the poles down beside it.
-You're going to have to lift m' leg to get the rope under it.
+"Good enough.
+Put the poles down along beside it.
+You're going to have to get the rope under it.
 Yes, like that.
 Now, easy, both hands, just lift---no, no, both hands on my leg, just drop the rope underneath.
 Yes.
 And again.
 One more.
 Uuhhh...
-All right, now tie it all up.
+All right, Your Highness, now tie it all up.
 No, tighter than that.
 Don't worry about cutting off the blood.
 No, not like that.
 Where'd you learn to tie knots?
 Just cross it over and---here, let me."

-Sergeant Gyalpa had to prop himself up on one elbow in order to sit up.
-Prince Thokmay sat back and watched while the sergeant untied and then re-tied the last knots in the rope that held the splint together.
-His hands shook, but his grip was strong.

-When it was finally done, he looked up at the prince.
-"Thanks," he said.
-"You did well."
+Prince Thokmay sat back and watched while the sergeant untied and then re-tied the knots in the rope that held the splint together.
+The soldier's face was knotted with pain, but his hands didn't hesitate.
+When it was done, he nodded at the prince.
+"Thank you, Your Highness.
+You did all right for your first time."

-The prince swallowed.
-He wanted to lie down in his bed back in Apple Bridge and sleep for a week, but instead he got to his feet.
-"Let's get you back up on Bucket," he said, putting the sergeant's arm around his neck as the older man struggled up onto his good leg.
-The sergeant pulled himself up onto Bucket's back until he was lying on his stomach in the middle of the saddle.
-Prince Thokmay helped him swing his good leg over to the other side of the horse, and then edge forward into the saddle.
-When it was done, the sergeant was back where he had been ten minutes before, but with six roughly-cut lengths of wood tied around his injured leg to hold it straight.
+The prince nodded wearily.
+He wanted to lie down and sleep for a week, but instead he stood up and brushed his hands on his jacket.
+"We should get going," he said, clasping the sergeant's hand and helping the older man get to his feet.

 They set off along the narrow road, the prince walking, the sergeant riding.
 Their conversation was sparse: "Watch out, that mud will be slippery," or "Put those branches on behind me, we can use them for a fire tonight."

-The prince guessed that they had covered four or five miles in about two hours when Sergeant Gyalpa finally said, "All right, we'll camp here for the night."
+The prince guessed that they had covered four or five gallops in about two hours when Sergeant Gyalpa finally said, "All right, we'll camp here for the night."
-The little valley had widened and flattened, so that there was twenty yards or so of level ground on either side of the road.
+The little valley had widened and flattened, so that there was twenty strides or so of level ground on either side of the road.
 There was grass, too, and a few blackberry bushes, and even a patch of reeds in the stream.

-"Is it safe to let Bucket graze?" the prince asked once the sergeant was down out of the saddle.
+"Is it safe to let her graze?" the prince asked as the sergeant clambered down from the saddle

 Sergeant Gyalpa shook his head.
-"Not here," he replied.
-"You ought to have some oats and all in your---yes, good, give her that.
+"Not here, Your Highness.
+I have some oats along in a bag somewhere---yes, good, give her that.
 Anything she eats from around here will probably poison her, or turn her into a frog."
-He tried to smile.
+He forced a smile.
 "Can you see me riding on frogback?"

-"I can see us both riding on one of Noxy's clouds," the prince said, trying to match the sergeant's light tone.
+"I can see us both riding on one of Noxy's clouds," the prince said, trying to smile back.
 "It'd be softer than that saddle, and we'd be so high up that all of this would look like nothing more than a badly-drawn picture."

 The sergeant snorted.
-"Thanks all the same, but I'll take my chances down here," he said.
-"I know how to fall off a horse, but falling off one of those things..."
+"Thanks all the same, but I'll take my chances along down here.
+I know how to fall off a horse, but falling off one of those things..."
 He shook his head.

-The prince helped the sergeant onto the ground, then pointed at a clump of blackberry bushes a few yards from the road.
+The prince helped the sergeant onto the ground, then pointed at a clump of blackberry bushes a few strides away.
 "There are some branches over there.
 If you can stack the ones we have, I'll get some more.
 That ought to get us through the night."

 "Yes, Your Highness," the sergeant said.

-The prince stopped in his tracks, then turned slowly.
-The sergeant was looking at him expressionlessly.
-"That's the first time you've called me that since the tornado," the prince said slowly.

-"Is it, Your Highness?
-I'm sorry."
-The sergeant braced a branch against the stony ground and leaned on it until it snapped, then set the two pieces on top of two other, smaller pieces that he had already laid out.
-The result looked like a giant's wooden tic-tac-toe board.
+He braced a branch against the stony ground and leaned on it until it snapped, then set the two pieces on top of two other, smaller pieces that he had already laid out.
+With a pinch of fireseed and a few quick twists of his flint, some tiny newborn flames began to crackle.

-The prince took a deep breath.
-"I wouldn't mind if you didn't bother highnessing me, you know."

-The sergeant shook his head and broke another branch.
-"I'm sorry, Your Highness, but it might be a hard habit to break afterward, and that wouldn't be a good for the troops."

-The prince blinked.
-"So what's changed from three hours ago?"

-The sergeant looked up at him, still without any expression on his face.
-"Three hours ago, I didn't think I'd ever see any of the other troops again to set a bad example."
-He broke another branch in two.
-"Best get that firewood, Your Highness.
-I don't think it's going to get dark, but I can feel the cold coming on."
+The sergeant sat back.
+"Best get that wood quickkly, Your Highness.
+I can feel the cold coming on."
 Prince Thokmay nodded.
 He had felt the air growing cold as well.

-He took the hatchet from Bucket's saddle bag again and walked over to the blackberry bushes.
-They rustled slightly as he approached, even though there was no wind.
+The blackberry bushes rustled slightly as the prince approached, even though there was no wind.
 "Easy, easy," he said softly.
 Somehow it didn't seem strange in this place to be talking to a plant.
 "I'm not here for you.
 I just want those old scraps of wood."
 He gave the bushes a wide berth, and started stacking the dried-up old sticks in his arms.

 He didn't notice the first flake of snow, or the second.
 It wasn't until one landed on his cheek that he looked up and realized that the air was full of tiny dancing white bits of fluff.
-"But it's the middle of summer," he muttered, exasperated.
-"Even here!"
+"Seriously?" he muttered.
+"It's the middle of summer."
 He picked up a few more pieces of wood and turned around.

 The snow was falling faster now, so thickly that he could barely make out the road.
 The flakes melted as soon as they touched the ground, but the air was